phlax/aio.web.server/aio/web/server/README.rst

 Configuration
 -------------

-Let's create a config defining a factory method and using the aio.web.server.protocol for the protocol

-In the following configuration example a server named "example-1" is set up.

-Any sections that start with "web/example-1/" will be treated as route definitions.

-The route definition should provide a "match" and a "route" at a minimum.

-The route is given a name derived from the section name.
-In this case "homepage"

 To set up the web server, we need to:

 - add "aio.web.server" to aio:modules initialize the web server
-- add a server/SERVERNAME section to create the http server
+- add a "server/SERVERNAME" section to create the http server
-- add a web/SERVERNAME/ROUTENAME to create a route
+- add a "web/SERVERNAME/ROUTENAME" to create a route

 Lets create a basic web server configuration